kaust-rccl/Dist-DL-training/nemo/experiments/data_parallel/README.md

-# Parameter-Efficient Fine-Tuning with LoRA (Default PEFT Method in NeMo Factory)
+# Data Parallel Fine-Tuning with LoRA (Default PEFT Method in NeMo Factory)

+This workshop is primarily about **data-parallel training** of large language models: how training behaves as we scale from 1 GPU to multiple GPUs, and how to reason about time, memory, and scaling efficiency.

+However, to make this feasible on the available hardware, we use **LoRA (Low-Rank Adaptation)** as our parameter-efficient fine-tuning (PEFT) method.

-LoRA (Low-Rank Adaptation) is the **default parameter-efficient fine-tuning (PEFT)** technique used by the NVIDIA NeMo Factory recipes.
+LoRA is the **default PEFT technique** used by the NVIDIA NeMo Factory recipes.
 Instead of updating all model weights—which is slow, memory-heavy, and expensive—LoRA injects a pair of small trainable matrices into targeted layers (usually attention and MLP projections).

 During training:

 - The original model weights are **kept frozen**.
 - Only the lightweight low-rank adaptation matrices (**A** and **B**) are trained.
 - The final effective weight is `W + ΔW`, where `ΔW = B·A` is the low-rank update.

-This approach drastically reduces memory usage and compute requirements, enabling fast and stable fine-tuning even on limited GPU resources.

-The reason for using PEFT in this workshop is the **size of the base model**.
+This drastically reduces the number of trainable parameters and the memory footprint, which has two important implications for this workshop:

-A model like **LLaMA 3.1 8B cannot be fully fine-tuned on a single A100 80GB GPU** using standard data-parallel training—its full parameter gradients, optimizer states, and activations exceed available GPU memory.
+1. It allows us to **fit LLaMA 3.1 8B on a single A100 80GB GPU** for fine-tuning.
-LoRA avoids this limitation by training only a very small fraction of parameters, making it possible to fine-tune such a large model on a single A100.
+   A full-parameter fine-tune would require far more memory for gradients, optimizer states, and activations than a single A100 can provide.

+2. It lets us still **study data-parallel scaling behavior** (1 → 2 → 4 → 8 GPUs) without changing the model or the
+   core training pipeline.
+We keep the model size fixed, apply LoRA on top, and then observe how runtime and memory change as we increase the number of GPUs.

+In other words, LoRA is used here as an *enabler*: it makes large-model fine-tuning fit into the available GPUs, so we can focus the workshop on the data-parallel aspects—scaling, efficiency, and resource usage—rather than on fighting out-of-memory errors.

+---
+## Models Used in the Workshop

+For this workshop, we will practice data-parallel fine-tuning with **two example models**, each representing a different architectural family.
+This allows us to observe LoRA behavior and scaling characteristics across distinct transformer designs.

+#### **1. LLaMA 3.1 8B — Decoder-Only Transformer (Meta)**
+LLaMA belongs to the family of **decoder-only causal language models**.
+Key characteristics:

+- Standard transformer decoder stack
+- Multi-head self-attention
+- MLP feed-forward blocks
+- Rotary positional embeddings (RoPE)
+- No encoder component
+- Optimized for next-token prediction

+This makes LLaMA ideal for demonstrating LoRA on a modern, efficient decoder-only architecture.

+---

+#### **2. Mixtral 8×7B — Sparse Mixture-of-Experts (Mistral AI)**
+Mixtral is a **Mixture-of-Experts (MoE) decoder-only transformer**, offering a very different architecture:

+- 8 experts per MoE layer
+- Router network dynamically selects 2 active experts per token
+- Significantly increased parameter count but lower active compute
+- Decoder-only design, like LLaMA
+- High throughput and efficiency due to sparse activation

+Mixtral allows us to observe how LoRA behaves on MoE models, especially how active parameters and memory usage differ from dense models like LLaMA.

+---

+By testing both **LLaMA (dense)** and **Mixtral (MoE)**, the workshop demonstrates LoRA fine-tuning across two major architecture types—providing a broader understanding of data-parallel scaling and memory behavior on modern large language models.

 ---